Key takeaways

 5. Drink plenty of fluids

-To avoid dehydration, drink plenty of clear fluids throughout the day.
+To avoid dehydration, drink plenty of clear (not salty) fluids throughout the day.
 Avoid going outside if it’s hot.
 If hydrochlorothiazide is being used to treat fluid retention, follow the fluid restrictions given by the prescribing healthcare provider.

 6. Avoid laxatives